TALLEC-Scott/dotfiles/README.md

 # Dotfiles Repository

 This repository contains configuration files for a personalized development environment.
-It includes `.vimrc` for Vim configuration and `.bashrc` for shell customization.

 ---

 ## **Included Files**